MicrosoftDocs/sandbox/sandbox/notbacon.md

 ### Obtain Custom Vision Service API information

-In order to configure the web application, you need some information about the Custom Vision Service API project you created.
+In order to configure the web application, you need some information about the Custom Vision Service project you created.

 1. Select the **Performance** tab in your project.
 1. If you have trained your model more than once, select the latest iteration and click **Make Default**.
 The default REST API endpoint of your project is set to use this iteration of the model.